xaop/activescaffold_advanced_search/README.markdown

 Enables you search on specific fields:

-* search on string, text, integer and boolean columns
+* string, text, integer and boolean columns
-* only "AND" conditions...
+* multiple condtions: AND / OR

 ---------------